nodeshift/tutorial/README.md

 This opens an editor panel where you can select data that you'd like to graph.

 Type `nodejs_heap_size_used_bytes` into the data box (or `Metrics` box on some version of Grafana), and a graph of your applications CPU data will show on the panel.
-You may need to click the `Queries` icon on the left to access the data box.
+You may need to click the `Query` icon on the left to access the data box.

 ![Grafana dashboard for `nodejs_heap_size_used_bytes` metric](./images/grafana_metric.png)